zumiez/bimbly/README.md

 ## Request
 ----------------

-The `request` method will return the documentation on all of the available attributes and their details for the method that's been selected.
+The `request` method will return the documentation on all of the available attributes for `:payload` and their details for the method that's been selected.
 This is a good resource for when you are sending a PUT or POST and want to know what you can change and what default values are.
 Mandatory attributes will be alerted when you try to load a method, but you can see the details of those attributes here as well.

 ```
 nimble.update_users_by_id(id: 'USER_ID', payload: payload)